-Windows PowerShell 2.0 should not be on your systems anymore.
-If you haven’t analyzed your systems, it is time to audit your workstations and servers.
-If Windows PowerShell 2.0 is still there, disable it and update where possible.
+Windows PowerShell 2.0 is outdated and should no longer be present on your systems.
+If you haven’t checked your systems, it’s time to audit your workstations and servers.
+If you find Windows PowerShell 2.0, disable it and update as necessary.

-I still see companies haven't removed it, and at the same time, they haven't updated Windows Management Framework on servers.
-If you still have Windows Server 2008 R2 and Server 2012R2, audit your servers and update them to WMF 5.1.
+Many companies have yet to remove it or update the Windows Management Framework on their servers.
+If you’re still using Windows Server 2008 R2 and Server 2012R2, perform an audit and update them to WMF 5.1.

-You can read the Windows Management Framework 5.x release notes. https://learn.microsoft.com/en-us/powershell/scripting/windows-powershell/wmf/whats-new/release-notes?view=powershell-7.2
+Read the Windows Management Framework 5.x release notes: https://learn.microsoft.com/en-us/powershell/scripting/windows-powershell/wmf/whats-new/release-notes?view=powershell-7.2

 How to remove it